Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-Raffles’ choice of location for a strategic base in Southeast Asia quickly proved to be immaculate.
-By 1836, a mere 12 years later, Singapore was the regional capital of the British Empire, eventually, part of the Straits Settlements.
+With years, Raffles’ choice of location for a strategic base in Southeast Asia proved to be immaculate.
+By 1836, a mere 12 years later, Singapore was the regional capital of the British Empire; eventually, part of the Straits Settlements too.
 By the end of the 19th century, the colony had also transformed from a small fishing village to a bustling port city with an international population.

 Today, Raffles’ landing spot is marked by a polymarble statue at the northern bank of the Singapore River.
-Though there has also been modern criticism of Raffles’ true intentions, such as his desire to challenge the then Dutch Empire, his name remains synonymous with the best in the country.
+And though there have been modern criticism of Raffles’ true intentions, such as his desire to challenge the then Dutch Empire, his name remains synonymous with the best in the country.
 For example, the top pre-university institution in Singapore is named after him.

 5. Victoria Theatre and Concert Hall

 By the arrival of the 20th century, Singapore was the most important “possession” of the British Empire in Southeast Asia.
-The British had also built several monumental buildings in Southern Singapore to celebrate their colonization success.
+To celebrate their colonization success, the British then built several monumental buildings in Southern Singapore.
 Many such buildings, such as the Victoria Theatre and Concert Hall, are meticulously preserved and remain in use today.

-In modern times, these preserved landmarks are illuminated several times each year for festivals or national celebrations.
-Travelers who visit these monuments during any of these light-ups will furthermore be treated to a wide variety of art exhibitions and performances.
+Jump forth to today, these preserved, colonial landmarks are illuminated several times each year for festivals or national celebrations, and spectacular light shows.
+Travelers who visit these monuments during any of these light-ups will furthermore be treated to a wide variety of art exhibitions and music performances.

 6. Parliament of Singapore

-Famously, or notoriously, Singapore has been under the rule of the same political party, i.e., the People’s Action Party (PAP), since independence in 1965.
+Famously, or notoriously, Singapore has been under the rule of the same political party for over half a century.
+The People’s Action Party (PAP) has ruled unchallenged since the Lion City’s independence in 1965.

 It remains to be seen how Singaporean politics will develop down the road.
 Whether it will remain the one-party state it currently still is.